-\begin{itemize}[leftmargin=*,align=left] \item Hit: Increment the corresponding count value. \item Miss: Check if the count table is full. \item Insertion: If the count table is not full, then insert a new row into the count table and increments its count value. \item Replacement: If the count table is full, then a min. count row can be replaced by a new row. \& increment min. count by 1. \end{itemize}

-Figure \ref{fig:ss} represents the flowchart of Space Saving algorithm.
-Space Saving algorithm updates its count table on every incoming row.
-The key idea of Space Saving algorithm is that it keeps track of replaced row's count so that it can approximate replaced row's count value when replaced row returns into a count table.
-For example, if a minimum count row(\textit{y}) is replaced by a new row(\textit{x}), then count(\textit{x}) becomes count(\textit{y})$+$1 instead of discarding count(\textit{y}).
-Leveraging this Approximate Counting \cite{metwally2006integrated}, Space Saving algorithm can be area-efficient.
+Space Saving algorithm updates its count table for every incoming row.
+The key idea of the algorithm is to keep track of a replaced row's count so that it can approximate the replaced row's count value when it returns to a count table.
+For example, if a minimum count row(\textit{y}) is replaced by a new row(\textit{x}), the count value for \textit{x} becomes count(\textit{y})$+$1, rather than discarding count(\textit{y}).
+By leveraging this Approximate Counting, Space Saving algorithm can be area-efficient.

-However, all those state-of-the-art counter-based algorithms have a drawback on Rowhammer application.
-These detection algorithms are vulnerable to decoy-rows since DRAM severely limits the number of counters for TRR algorithm.
-Decoy-rows are rows whose number of accesses does not exceed the number of Rowhammer accesses within an observation period.
-Hence, decoy-rows should not be inserted into detection algorithm's count table.
+However, state-of-the-art counter-based algorithms have a drawback in the context of RowHammer detection.
+Specifically, these detection algorithms are vulnerable to decoy-rows due to DRAM's limitation on the number of counters for the TRR algorithm.
+Decoy-rows refer to rows whose number of accesses does not exceed the number of RowHammer accesses within an observation period, and should not be inserted into the detection algorithm's count table.

 Figure \ref{fig:problem} simplifies the drawback of Space Saving algorithm.
-The number of counters is 1 and TRR is performed on the black bar labeled as TRR.
-There are only two incoming rows, aggressor-row(a) and decoy-row(d).
-Since Space Saving algorithm updates its count table on every incoming row, decoy-row(d) takes all the count value of aggressor-row(a).
-In consequence, aggressor-row(a) is extremely underestimated and decoy-row(d) is extremely overestimated.
-Therefore, the victim rows of aggressor-row(a) cannot be TRRed which can lead to Rowhammer-induced bit-flip.
+There is only one counter available, and TRR is performed on the black bar labeled as TRR.
+There are two incoming rows: the aggressor-row(a) and the decoy-row(d).
+Since the Space Saving algorithm updates its count table for every incoming row, the decoy-row(d) takes all the count value of the aggressor-row(a).
+As a result, the aggressor-row(a) is significantly underestimated, while the decoy-row(d) is overestimated.
+Consequently, the victim rows of the aggressor-row(a) cannot be TRRed, which can lead to RowHammer-induced bit-flips.

-As shown in above, the detection performance of Space Saving algorithm strongly depends on the number of counters.
-The error in counts (\textit{Ce}) can be represented as follows:

-, where \textit{n} is the number of row activations and \textit{c} is the number of counters.
+As shown above, the detection performance of Space Saving algorithm strongly depends on the number of counters.
+The error in counts (\textit{Ce}) can be represented as follows: , where \textit{n} is the number of row activations and \textit{c} is the number of counters.
 Note that \textit{Ce} can be maximized when the number of rows is equal to the number of counters$+$1.